top of page

 In making a diagnosis, the practitioner will take into account biochemical, genetic, environmental, dietary and lifestyle factors.
-A individualised treatment program will be drawn up, using diet, nutritional supplements, herbs and lifestyle advice.
+An individualised treatment program will be drawn up, using diet, nutritional supplements, herbs and lifestyle advice.

-In the treatment of infertility functional medicine can help to uncover underlying imbalances that are impacting on reproductive Health.

-Tess can identify nutrient deficiencies, toxins, biochemical abnormalities, and hormonal imbalances.
-The results can then be used to create a personalised fertility program that includes a diet plan, supplements and fertility boosting herbs.
+In the treatment of infertility, functional medicine can help to uncover underlying imbalances that are impacting reproductive health.
+Tests can identify nutrient deficiencies, toxins, biochemical abnormalities, and hormonal imbalances.
+The results can then be used to create a personalised fertility program that includes a diet plan, supplements and fertility-boosting herbs.
 Dietary and lifestyle advice will centre around restoring hormonal balance and ovulation and maximising semen quality.

-Many women with PCOS are insulin resistant.
-This means their cells don’t respond very well to the insulin message so more needs to be produced in order to keep blood sugar levels stable. excess insulin can cause the ovaries to produce more androgens than normal.
-The excess androgens then interfere with the production of the hormones that develop and ovulate an egg each month, as well as causing many of the PCOS symptoms.
+Many women with PCOS are insulin-resistant, which means their cells don’t respond well to insulin, so more insulin needs to be produced in order to keep blood sugar levels stable.
+Excess insulin can cause the ovaries to produce more androgens than normal.
+These excess androgens interfere with the production of the hormones that develop and ovulate an egg each month, as well as causing many of the PCOS symptoms.

-From a functional medicine perspective, insulin sensitivity can be improved, and inflammation androgen levels reduced By means of a personalised diet plan, exercise, nutritional supplements and herbs.
+From a functional medicine perspective, insulin sensitivity can be improved, and inflammation androgen levels reduced by means of a personalised diet plan, exercise, nutritional supplements and herbs.